yodrew/darkroomretreat/manuscript/services.md

 My responses will be based on my experience.
 Over the past ten years, I have:

-- done 20 retreats from 2-6 days long
+- done 25 retreats from 2-6 days long
 - facilitated 25 retreats for others
 - designed and built 15 working darkrooms, operating three of them
-- written 100,000 words about darkroom retreating for web, email, and print
+- written 150,000 words about darkroom retreating for web, email, and print
 - given 14 public talks

 ## design-build {#design-build}

 Have me design and build your darkroom in an existing building or from scratch.

-(&euro;15/hr + materials, travel, & shelter)
+(&euro;15/hr + materials, travel, and shelter)